waziraligh/aganitha_library/README.md

 conversion has the function convert which takes the input paragraph from the user and converts it into written english before printing it.
 This py file can be imported in python3 environment using import command and the class conversion can be imported using the import Spoken2Writtenenglish.conversion command.

+For example, "two dollars" should be converted to $2.
+Abbreviations spoken as "C M" or "Triple A" should be written as "CM" and "AAA" respectively.